bikcrum/CircularRangeSlider-Android/README.md

 # CircularRangeSliderDemo

-★ Contains two thumbs that slides in circle to provide the range.
+★ Contains two thumbs that slides in circle to provide the range</br>
-★ You can add as many as steps as per your need.
+★ You can add as many as steps as per your need</br>
-★ Add running progress to it
+★ Add running progress to it</br>
-★ Use custom label for each step
+★ Use custom label for each step</br>
-★ Know whether the progress is inside the range or not just from build-in functions ★ Change color of circle, progress, steps, axis etc
+★ Know whether the progress is inside the range or not just from build-in functions</br>
+★ Change color of circle, progress, steps, axis etc</br>
-★ Change width and length of border, steps, axis etc
+★ Change width and length of border, steps, axis etc</br>

 <a href="https://thumbs.gfycat.com/PoisedSlimyHyracotherium-size_restricted"><img src="https://thumbs.gfycat.com/PoisedSlimyHyracotherium-size_restricted.gif" title="Circular Range Slider Demo"/></a>